bruce1408/object_detection/README.md

 ![](https://img.shields.io/badge/platform-Pytorch-brightgreen.svg)
 ![](https://img.shields.io/badge/python-3.6-blue.svg)

-This repository provides code for deep learning researchers to learn [Object Detection](https://machinelearningmastery.com/object-recognition-with-deep-learning/)
+&nbsp;This repository provides code for deep learning researchers to learn [Object Detection](https://machinelearningmastery.com/object-recognition-with-deep-learning/)
 Object detection is the task of detecting instances of objects of a certain class within an image.
 The state-of-the-art methods can be categorized into two main types: one-stage methods and two stage-methods.
 One-stage methods prioritize inference speed, and example models include YOLO, SSD and RetinaNet.
 Two-stage methods prioritize detection accuracy, and example models include Faster R-CNN, Mask R-CNN and Cascade R-CNN.

 This repository contains: